so0-biin/Welcome-git/README.md

 # Welcome-git
 2023 Chungang-univ OSS Team10 project

 Welcome-git is a simple GUI-based git repository management service using FileManager by arsabyaneh.
-You can see more details about [arsabyaneh/FileManager](https://github.com/arsabyaneh/FileManager).
+The original file explorer used to create our program is [arsabyaneh/FileManager](https://github.com/arsabyaneh/FileManager).
 Our program provides the following MVP functions.

 Feature #1.
 File explorer